workflow4metabolomics/metaMS/tools/metaMS_runGC/README.rst

 5) Installation :

-   4 files are required for installation:
+   4 files are required for installation :

    - 'README.rst'
          Instructions for installation